 The following 6 signs will help you distinguish if you have controlling people within your life:

-1. Their behaviour is inconsistent.
+1. Their behavior is inconsistent

 Controlling people often manipulate others by making them feel like they are ‘everything’ for a short amount of time.
-They may flatter you, compliment you or even buy you gifts.
+They may flatter you, compliment you, or even buy you gifts.

-Be wary though, as this praise and affection can quickly change to belittling and bullying.
+Be wary though as this praise and affection can quickly change to belittling and bullying.
 The inconsistency is confusing because you’re not sure where you stand with someone.
 This puts you on the backfoot and gives the other person the control they desire.

-2. They don’t accept responsibility for their mistakes.
+2. They don’t accept responsibility for their mistakes

-3. They want you all to themselves.
+3. They want you all to themselves

-4. They want to change you.
+4. They want to change you

 Controlling people almost treat other people like ‘projects’ and will often want to change you into the person that suits them best.

-5. There is always someone else.
+5. There is always someone else

 Controlling people often hedge their bets and keep several people close to them.
-Not only does this mean that there are more people to control, but it puts others in a vulnerable position.
+Not only does this mean that there are more people to control, but it puts others in a vulnerable position too.
 If the controlling person isn’t getting their way, they can threaten to leave and focus their attention on someone else.

 Suddenly, they may start ignoring your calls because they are busy with someone else.
 This leaves you feeling needy and again more susceptible to being controlled.

-6. They’re jealous.
+6. They’re jealous

-The most important thing to do is be honest with yourself and assess the situation in a logical and rational manner.
-If someone is displaying signs of controlling behaviour but you don’t feel under threat, then try talking to them about it.
+The most important thing to do is to be honest with yourself and assess the situation in a logical and rational manner.
+If someone is displaying signs of controlling behavior, but you don’t feel under threat, then try talking to them about it.
 The likelihood is that they are battling with their own insecurities and the relationship can survive.

 However, if you feel at risk from the controlling person, then seek help from other people outside of that relationship.
 In severe cases, professional help may be the most useful thing.
 There are plenty of resources to advise on how to deal with controlling and manipulative people.

 The freedom to be ourselves is one of the most valuable things we can have in a relationship.
-It is not worth putting energy into any friendship, romantic relationship or working relationship that doesn’t facilitate this freedom.
-There are people out there who will love and value you for who you are, so don’t waste time on anything less.
+It is not worth putting energy into any friendship, romantic relationship, or working relationship that doesn’t facilitate this freedom.
+There are people out there who will love and value you for who you are, so don’t waste your time on anything less.

-Copyright © 2018 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.